 Home Care Tips for Cats with Chronic Diarrhea

-Dealing with chronic diarrhea isn’t just a veterinary journey – it’s also about daily home management.
-There’s a lot you can do to keep your cat comfortable and support their recovery.
+Dealing with chronic diarrhea isn’t just a veterinary journey—it’s also about daily home management.
+There’s a lot you can do to keep your cat comfortable and support recovery.

-Think of yourself and your vet as a team: the vet provides the medical plan, and you implement supportive care at home to maximize success.
-Here are some practical, hands-on home care tips from our team to you:
+Think of yourself and your vet as a team: your vet provides the medical plan, and you provide consistent support at home to maximize success.

 Hydration, Hydration, Hydration